So how much does a Personal Trainer cost?

-This is obviously a question we get asked a lot and it does depend on the package that you decide to go for and the Personal Trainer that you ask.
+“How much does a personal trainer cost?”, is a question we get asked a lot and it does depend on the package that you decide to go for and the Personal Trainer that you ask.

 From a buyer’s perspective, it can be difficult to work your way through the minefield of who or what to look for.

 How long have they been a personal trainer?

 What kind of results do they get with normal people like me?